Stemmi/st-emmi-konzerte/README.md

 done:

 to do:
-Get Blog Posts from Backend
-Handle "dead" locations (locations without shows)
-Check: Multiple shows at location

 ---
-PreviewContainer:
-- When user clicks on one of the listed blog post than she gets linked to the detail page /post/:id
+PreviewContainer: - When user clicks on one of the listed blog post than she gets linked to the detail page /post/:id
 - Place a link in Mapbox popup to /post/:id
 ---
 Blog Post Detail

     On clicking at the title or the image of the blog post preview, the blog post is opened at the detail page /post/:id.